SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

 IMPORTANT: Donut Emulator 2.0 and PytoolSuite 3.0 are getting delayed (as long as February 2023) due to more features getting added and making the releases more substantial and better.
-In place of their autumn releases, they will get improvement updates on their current versions.

 Special News: I have reached 100 followers on GitHub!
 Thank you to all of you who followed me or supported me in any way!